migueldamaso/ShoppingCartExampleClass/README.md

 # ShoppingCartExampleClass
-Shopping Cart class that allows to inject items into cart.
+Shopping Cart class that allows that allows the injection of items into a cart.

 To initialize this example just run this command into the root of the project.